briandipalma/spa-2014/workshop_part2.md

 	Custom Elements may have static and dynamic content.
 For storing static content you may find templates convenient.
 	Templates, the Web Components specification, is one way of representing an element's template.
-	For this package we are showing how you can use the ES6 module loader to achieve the same effect.
+	For this package we are instead showing how you can use the ES6 module loader to achieve the same effect.

 	This package's template is kept in `template/contactsList.text`, opening it you will see it's empty.

-	Once the list of contacts is displayed create a template that represents the component.
-The template should have a header with the text 'Contacts', an
-    <hr> and a section for the contacts to be placed.
+	The template should have a header with the text 'Contacts', an `<hr>` and a `<section>` for the contacts to be placed.

     As there is no default model solution for Web Components we've had to provide our own.